MatthewOM/MatthewOM/News/highlights.md

 ## 2024

 ### Winter 2024
+- Oral presentation at the <i>XX National Meeting on Evolutionary Biology</i>–Portugal.
 - Poster at the <i>TiBE – Ecology and Conservation in the Afrotropics</i>-Portugal.

 ### Fall 2024